Subcutaneous fluids are fluids given under the skin. This means they can

 amount.
 Cats obtain much of their daily fluid requirement from their food

 and water (most canned food is around 80% water).
-Therefore Dr Katherine James

 of the

-though there are exceptions, for example if your cat is
+sub-Q fluids a day, though there are exceptions, for example if your cat

-particularly large or particularly small.
+is particularly large or particularly small

 Staged management of chronic kidney disease in dogs

-and cats (2009), a Presentation to the 34th World Small
+and cats (2009) Polzin D Presentation to the 34th World Small

-Animal Veterinary Association World Congress, Dr David Polzin states:
+Animal Veterinary Association World Congress states:

 "In patients with signs consistent with chronic or